johngarrett/garrepi-blog-posts/ipad-computing.md

 ## Preface

-Since the iPad 2 came out, I've always wanted an iPad.
-I don't know why, it scratched some part of my brain.
-It wasn't until 2018, the end of my freshman fall semester, that I managed to buy one -- a first generation iPad Pro.
+I've wanted an iPad since the iPad 2 came out.
+There aren't many tangible reasons why, it just scratched an itch somewhere in my brain.
+It wasn't until 2018, the end of my freshman fall semester (5 years later), that I managed to buy one -- a first generation iPad Pro.

 It was disappointing, full stop.
-I wanted, and still want, more out of this machine.
+I wanted more out of this machine.
 Here's how I, as a student, have contorted my iPad to fit my world.

-Side Note: I've taken a year off university, so the examples below aren't reflective of new features, apps, online learning, etc.
+_Side Note: I've taken a year off university, so the examples below aren't reflective of new features, apps, online learning, etc._

 ## iPadOS 13.4

-In a podcast, [Paul Miller](http://twitter.com/futurepaul) once said something along the lines of "if a computer is a bicycle, then an iPad is a skateboard".
-I would argue that an iPad is more of a penny board and not so much a skateboard.
-You can't do all the tricks of a skateboard, and you look kind of dorky using it, but it's an amazing cruiser.
+In a podcast, [Paul Miller](http://twitter.com/futurepaul) once said something along the lines of:

+> "if a computer is a bicycle, then an iPad is a skateboard"

+I would amend his amendment by saying an iPad is a penny board and not so much a skateboard.
+You can only do a few tricks, and you look kind of dorky using it, but it's an amazing cruiser.

-my iPad Pro (2nd Gen 10.5") only gets upgraded when a jailbreak is avaliable; a jailed iPad is too constrained.
+my iPad Pro (2nd Gen 10.5") only gets upgraded when a jailbreak is available; a jailed iPad is too constrained.

 ## in the wild